Investin-pro/Investin_docs/docs/manager.md

 ## Staking (revenue sharing)

-Details will be added soon..
+Details will be added soon...

 ### Miscellaneous